ScienceComputing/NGSOmics_Programming/README.md

 **Analyze bulk RNA-seq data**

   - [Align and count the reads](BulkRNASeq/AlignmentCountingTCell.Rmd)
+    - Why align?
+To pinpoint the specific location on the human genome from which our reads originated, we will align our reads with the reference genome.
   - [Perform differential gene expression analysis](BulkRNASeq/DEAnalysisTCell.Rmd)
   - [Perform principal component analysis, heatmap, and clustering](BulkRNASeq/PCAHeatmapClusteringTissue.Rmd)
   - [Perform gene set enrichment analysis](BulkRNASeq/GeneSetTCell.Rmd)